Review 110: Just Like Heaven

 You might think that I'm paraphrasing here.
 Believe me all of that is firmly established in the first 5 minutes.

 Reese Witherspoon and Mark Ruffalo are superb together in this film and have a genuinely warm screen presence and chemistry.
-Both of them are people who have experienced loss, David as he’s going through a divorce and Elizabeth as she’s a spirit
+Both of them are people who have experienced loss, David as he’s going through a divorce and Elizabeth as she’s a spirit.
+Elizabeth is a workaholic doctor who, ironicly is given a chance to figure out what life is after she's almost dead.

 Just Like Heaven is a Heaven Sent romantic comedy, 4/5.